Michael-D-Santos/HTML-recipes/README.md

-# odin-recipes
+# HTML-recipes
-This is my work for the "recipes" HTML project from The Odin Project in their "Foundations" course.
+This is my attempt in building a "recipes" page in HTML.